shivammathur/setup-php/README.md

 #### `coverage` (optional)

-- Specify the code coverage driver you want to set up.
+- Specify the code-coverage driver you want to set up.
 - Accepts `xdebug`, `pcov` or `none`.
 - See [coverage support](#signal_strength-coverage-support) for more info.